enasequence/read_docs/submit/general-guide/interactive.rst

 ============================

-There are two WSP services: one for test submissions and another for production (real) submissions.
+There are two Webin Portal services: one for test submissions and another for production (real) submissions.
 The test service allows you to trial the interface in a consequence-free manner.
 The test service is recreated from the full content of the production service every day at 03.00 GMT/BST.
 Therefore, any submissions made to the test service will be removed by the following day.